nim-lang/Nim/doc/manual.md

 Nim supports splitting a program into pieces by a module concept.
 Each module needs to be in its own file and has its own `namespace`:idx:.
 Modules enable `information hiding`:idx: and `separate compilation`:idx:.
-A module may gain access to symbols of another module by the `import`:idx: statement. `Recursive module dependencies`:idx: are allowed, but are slightly subtle.
+A module may gain access to the symbols of another module by the `import`:idx: statement. `Recursive module dependencies`:idx: are allowed, but are slightly subtle.
 Only top-level symbols that are marked with an asterisk (`*`) are exported.
 A valid module name can only be a valid Nim identifier (and thus its